kevinolega/callcentertrainingtips/_posts/2019-08-12-media-sucks.md

 In order to build your English skills to a level that you can competently interact in a business environment, you will need to expend an ungodly amount of hours watching all sorts of movies and TV shows.

-I mean, sure you can sometimes find a small piece of pizza in a garbage dump but that’s not the best way to get pizza.
+I mean, sure you can sometimes find a small piece of pizza in a garbage dump but that’s not the best way to get your pizza.

 The best way is to write your ideas and discuss with a person who speaks English well.